Ixcatl/fables_novasophonia/docs/glossary.rst

 .. glossary::

+   damage class: physical
+      (shorthand: phys.)
+Damage dealt by conventional weapons.
+Not usually prefixed as a damage class.

+   damage class: environmental
+      (shorthand: env.)
+Damage inflicted by the environment, nonmagical elements, status effects, or plain misadventure.
+      Bypasses Soak rolls, but not DR or Absorption unless specified.

+   damage class: astral
+      (shorthand: ast.)
+Damage caused through the weaving of astral energy, such as spells or other conjury.
+      Bypasses Soak rolls, but not DR or Absorption unless specified.

+   damage type: acid
+      Corrodes and dissolves flesh and metal alike.
+      Acid damage dealt counts as environmental by default.

+   damage type: blast
+      Concussive sound-based damage such as that from a shockwave, explosion, or thunderclap.
+      Blast damage dealt counts as environmental by default.

+   damage type: blunt
+      Simple blunt force; hammer weapons, fall damage, and crushing are only a few sources.
+      Blunt damage dealt counts as physical by default.

+   damage type: cold
+      Simple blunt force; hammer weapons, fall damage, and crushing are only a few sources.
+      Cold damage dealt counts as environmental by default.

    damage type: true
       Damage which cannot be negated by any means, passing straight to Vitality (or Stamina if at Death's Door).

+   damage set: kinetic
+      Encompasses the damage types of blast, blunt, pierce, and sharp.

+   damage set: elemental
+      Encompasses the damage types of acid, cold, heat, and levin.

+   damage set: mystic
+      Encompasses the damage types of magic, holy, and psychic.

    die bonus
       Adds a number of extra dice to the associated roll before it is made.